buildpacks-community/kpack/README.md

 6. See the builds for the image

     ```builds
-    kubectl get cnbbuilds # before the first builds completes you will see a unknown (building) status
+    kubectl get builds # before the first builds completes you will see a unknown (building) status
     ---------------
     NAME                          SHA   SUCCEEDED
     sample-image-build-1-ea3e6fa9         Unknown